Skip to content

 1. that the advertiser is authorized to submit the campaign

-4. that the audience cap is part of the protocol-evaluated task definition
+5. that the audience cap of 5000 is part of the protocol-evaluated task definition, not an advisory limit

 Only after this step does the campaign become protocol-recognized work.